pn101/fastcampus/Unit-3/README.md

-# Unit 2 covers HTML, CSS and JS over 4 days
+# Unit 3 - HTML/CSS

+We studied Front-End programming, looking at HTML, CSS and JS/JQuery.